apache/skywalking-website/docs/blog/2019-01-01-Understand-Trace.md

 <p align="center">-Trace with no slow span-</p>

 But we still need to know why trace is slow.
 In this case, you could use `Top 5 of children span number` filter to find out, whether too many children spans in each span.
+This filter shows the children number of each span, highlights the top 5.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/too-many-child.png)
 <p align="center">-13 database accesses of a span-</p>